 If you can make more than one common room, do it.
 The campers LOVE it…much more than I thought they would.
 It is like their secret hideaway.
 Even though the staff are essentially in the same room, we rarely enter their common room space, so it is a real treat to be able to use it.

 All-in-all, the original camp structure hasn’t changed much.
-However, the culture of the camp and the environment in general has gotten better as staff lock into their characters, decorations keep improving, class projects get better and more streamlined, houses are formed more strategically, we make cuts to things that don’t work and ramp up things that do, we get better at awarding points, better at parent communication, etc. It all comes form experience.
+However, the culture of the camp and the environment, in general, has gotten better as staff lock into their characters, decorations keep improving, class projects get better and more streamlined, houses are formed more strategically, we make cuts to things that don’t work and ramp up things that do, we get better at awarding points, better at parent communication, etc. It all comes from experience.
 These posts should help you bypass all the early mistakes we made.

 While the decorations help create the ambiance, and classes and games excite the campers, the key is your staff.
 The more the staff gets into it, the more the kids enjoy it.
 It’s not easy to find the right staff for specialty camps, but when you do, it makes all the difference.

 If you run a Harry Potter camp, let me know in the comments section what the campers like best and what neat things you do.
 If you email me some pictures and details about your specialty camp, I may feature you in a future post.